strangergwenn/EchoRAM/API.md

 }
 ```

-The server reply will be sent as follow, mirroring the last heartbeat for this player, plus an additional field clientAddress featuring the client's IP.
+The server reply will be sent as follow, mirroring the last heartbeat for this player.

 ```
 {